-MDM or Mobile Device Management is a software application used for managing endpoints such as laptops, smartphones, tablets etc, in an enterprise.
+Mobile Device Management (MDM) is the process of enhancing corporate data security by monitoring, managing and securing the mobile devices such as laptops, smartphones and tablets that are used in enterprises.
+Mobile device management solutions allow IT admins to control and distribute security policies to the mobile devices accessing sensitive corporate data.
 With more and more employees using one or all these devices, organizations across all shapes and sizes are now turning to mobile device management for enhanced data security and improved productivity.

 With a number of enterprises moving to a cloud-based infrastructure, the ease of use mobile devices offer has contributed to mobile devices replacing conventional desktops, as shown below in Figure 1:

-MDM Software is a type of security or management software used by IT admins to monitor, manage and secure corporate or personally-owned mobile devices.
-It's also known as mobile device management software.
+MDM software or MDM solution is a type of management or security technology that enables IT admins to monitor, manage and secure corporate or personally-owned mobile devices that run across multiple operating systems.
+It is also referred to as mobile device management software or MDM server or MDM client.

 The main purpose of MDM or mobile device management is to allow enterprises to focus on improving productivity of their employees by allowing them to access corporate data on the go using corporate or personally-owned mobile devices